-Appealing if adversely affected.
+Appealing if the person has direct and material interest and has been or will be adversely affected.

-IEEE due process requires a consensus of those parties interested in the project.
-Consensus is defined as at least a majority agreement, but not necessarily unanimity.
+Due Process

+This clause shall not be modified.

-Due process is based upon equity and fair play.
-In addition, due process requires openness and balance (i.e., the standards development process shall strive to have a balance of interests and not to be dominated by any single interest category).
-However, for the IEEE Standards Sponsor ballot, there shall be a balance of interests without dominance by any single interest category.
+Due process requires openness and balance (i.e., the standards development process shall strive to have a balance of interests, and not to be dominated by any single interest category, interest(s), or organization(s).
+However, for the IEEE Standards Association ballot, there shall be a balance of interests without dominance by any single interest category (see IEEE SA Standards Board Bylaws clause on “Standards Association balloting group”).